Frustrated with your website? You are not alone.

 Not impossible — just a lot of work.

-If you want an online business and your website, accept that online success will not be easy.
+If you want a business website, accept that online success will not be easy.
 Most website owners do not realize the complexity of all the tasks they would have to process regularly until they are in the thick of it.

 It’s not because you aren’t intelligent.
 You are.
 You are experienced at running your business, but when it comes to your website, there are many new things to learn and embrace.
 A different set of skills and priorities added to the mix.